soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 ## Mint (Deposit)

-In Uniswapv2: The mint function is called when a user adds liquidity to the pool.
-This function creates pool tokens.

-In Uniswap v2, the seller sends the asset to the core contract before calling the swap function.
-Then, the contract measures how much of the asset it has received, by comparing the last recorded balance to its current balance.
-This means the core contract is agnostic to the way in which the trader transfers the asset.
-Instead of transferFrom, it could be a meta transaction, or any other future mechanism for authorizing the transfer of ERC-20s.
+In UniswapV2, the mint function is invoked when a user adds liquidity to the pool, resulting in the creation of pool tokens.
+Prior to calling the swap function, the seller transfers the asset to the core contract.
+The contract then measures the received asset quantity by comparing the last recorded balance with its current balance.
+This approach makes the core contract agnostic to how the trader transfers the asset.
+Instead of transferFrom, a meta transaction or any other future mechanism for authorizing the transfer of ERC-20s can be used.

 ```javascript